BriceCroix/mustex/README.md

 ### Using custom mutex or lock types

-The `Mustex` class internally uses the mutexes classes provided by the standard library :
+The `Mustex` class internally uses the mutex classes provided by the standard library :

-- `std::shared_timed_mutex` if you are compiling for a c++ standard that features it (C++14 and above).
+- `std::shared_timed_mutex` if you are compiling for a C++ standard that features it (C++14 and above).
-- `std::mutex` if you are compiling without C++14 support.
+- `std::timed_mutex` if you are compiling without C++14 support.

-For a reason or another, you may want to use your own mutex and lock types instead of the ones provided by the `stdlib`.
+For a reason or another, you may want to use your own mutex type instead of the ones provided by the STL.
 This can be accomplished by using the full signature of the `Mustex` class, that allow to select the type of mutex to be used.

 The methods `lock()`, `try_lock()`, `try_lock_for(...)`, `try_lock_until(...)` will enable multiple